cdisc-org/DataExchange-ODM-LinkML/README.md

 JSON-LD can transform CDISC JSON such Dataset-JSON into a semantic graph for enriched archiving, search, and retrieval

-# Solutions assessed for converting ODM XML Schema (bundle of .xsd files)
+# Methods for converting ODM XML Schema (bundle of .xsd files)
 ## Rejected
 * LinkML does not support XML Schema at all
 * xml2dict (formerly Xml2json) works for simple XML, does not support XSD well